 - Victorian Shingle – A Victorian shingle replicates the scalloped style of the Victorian era with clear-coated, Galvalume-steel panels embossed with the profile of five shingles.

 - Slate – Slate features “split” edges, which give the look of slate without the weight.
-Slate metal roofing comes in panels that are roughly 4’ x 1’ and are embossed to suggest six separate slates.
+It comes in panels that are roughly 4 by 1 inch and are embossed to suggest six separate slates.

 - Shake – Shake is actually painted aluminum panels that provide a realistic representation of hand-split wood without the high installation costs and upkeep that a real wood roof demands.

-- Tile – Metal tile roofs are installed to mimic the look of clay times.
+- Tile – Metal tiles are installed to mimic the look of clay tiles.
 A 38-inch long panel carries a thick profile of 6 clay tiles.
-They are even painted to give the look of authentic clay tile roofing, without the maintenance and fragility of ceramic.
+They are even painted to give the look of authentic clay tile, without the maintenance and fragility of ceramic.

 9 Advantages of Metal Roofs

-- Durability – Metal is the most durable roofing material on the market.
-They are impervious to fire, rot, and insect damage.
+1. Durability – Metal is the most durable material on the market.
+It is impervious to fire, rot, and insect damage.
 It can withstand severe hailstorms and even hurricane-force winds.

-- Safety – They are virtually indestructible and will not spark or ignite into flames during a wildfire or lightning strike.
-They can also stand up against other elements of Mother Nature, such as high wind, extreme temperatures, or snow and ice buildup.
+2. Safety – This option is virtually indestructible and will not spark or ignite into flames during a wildfire or lightning strike.
+It can also stand up against other elements from Mother Nature, such as high winds, extreme temperatures, or snow and ice buildup.
 This provides increased safety to your family and belongings inside.

-- Environmentally Friendly – Shingles create 20 billion pounds of waste every year.
-Metal roofs, however, are extremely environmentally friendly.
+4. Environmentally Friendly – Shingles create 20 billion pounds of waste every year.
+Metal roofs, however, are environmentally friendly.
 They are manufactured with 25-95% recycled content, depending on the material used, and are also 100% recyclable at the end of their life.

-- Stylish – 7 out of 10 homeowners choose metal roofing with the traditional vertical ribbed panels or “standing seam” construction.
-But, they can be customized to match any style of home including metal shingles, shake, tile, Victorian-era diamonds, and more.
-Gone are the days of corrugated tin on a barn; today’s metal is elegant, modern and beautiful.
+5. Stylish – Metal roofing can be customized to match any style of home including shingles, shake, tile, Victorian-era diamonds, and more.
+Gone are the days of corrugated tin on a barn; today’s options are elegant, modern, and beautiful.

-- Sustainability – In many areas today, you’ll face strict requirements to reduce energy and maintenance costs.
-A metal roof can significantly reduce the heating and cooling of your building because the metal naturally reflects heat rather than absorbing it.
+7. Sustainability – In many areas today, you’ll face strict requirements to reduce energy and maintenance costs.
+A metal roof can significantly reduce the heating and cooling of your building.

-- Higher Quality Material – You can choose a variety of materials and thicknesses for your metal roof.
-Combine the best materials with a variety of finishes and coatings and you can ensure your metal roof will stand the test of time.
+8. Higher Quality Material – You can choose a variety of materials and thicknesses to best compliment your home.
+Combine the best materials with a variety of finishes and coatings and you can ensure your roof will stand the test of time.

 Disadvantages of Metal Roofs

 Most homeowners find that the advantages of metal roofing far outweigh the disadvantages.
-However, there are a few things to keep in mind when choosing a metal roof.
+However, there’s always a downside to everything.

-- Affordability – The benefits of metal roofing come at a price.
-Typically, you’ll pay twice as much for your metal roofing as you would for asphalt shingles.
+- Affordability – The benefits come at a price.
+Typically, you’ll pay twice as much for metal as you would asphalt shingles.
 While it is cheaper than both slate and shake, it still carries a hefty price tag.

 - Noisiness – Some homeowners are concerned that their metal roofs will be noisy.
 This can be a problem if it is not installed correctly.
 However, today’s installation techniques bring the noise levels down to manageable levels.